MultimodalImagingCenter/MIC-Learning/README.md

 1. Select the Model Path.
 2. Select/Create the Configuration file.
 3. Adjust specific parameters (output formats, thresholds) and run.

+### Inference with SAM3 model
+Located under `Plugins > MIC-Learning > SAM`.
+These plug-ins allow you to run Promptable Concept Segmentation (PCS) using Metas SAM3 model.
+Choose the module that matches your image(s) and your prompt(s) format:
+* **Single image(s) - Text prompt(s):** Prompt is one or more short text phrase(s), each one defining one class.
+If the image is a stack, detection and segmentation are performed independently on every frame of the stack.
+* **Single image - Visual prompt(s):** Prompt is composed of ROI(s) (boxes or points or combination of both), defining one or more class(es).
+One group (ROI group) can be used as negative prompt.
+Does not work on stacks.
+* **Cross-image(s) - Visual prompt:** Prompt encoded on 1 reference image, detection is run on a different target image(s).
+Prompt is composed of ROI(s) (boxes or points or combination of both), defining one class.
+One group (ROI group) can be used as negative prompt.
+* **Video:** Prompt is composed of ROI(s) (boxes or points or combination of both) and/or one short text phrase, defining one class.
+One group (ROI group) can be used as negative prompt.
+Objects are detected and tracked along the video.

 ### Tools
 Located under `Plugins > MIC-Learning > Tools`.